Cancer Council Queensland recommend centre sun protection policies are enforced in Queensland all year round.

 Becoming a SunSmart Centre tells the community that your Centre is committed to the future health of its students.

 Terms and conditions

-If the centre is accepted as a SunSmart centre, it be promoting the SunSmart and Cancer Council Queensland’s sun protection messages in your daily activities, providing a role model to other centres throughout Queensland.
+If the organisation is accepted as a SunSmart centre, it will be promoting the SunSmart and Cancer Council Queensland’s sun protection messages in daily activities, acting as a role model to other centres throughout Queensland.

 Centres participating in the SunSmart Early Childhood Program must agree to the following terms and conditions.

 - To enforce the centre’s sun protection policy as documented.

 - To take reasonable steps to ensure that all staff, children and parents are aware of the sun protection policy and its requirements.